 All findings are reported to appropriate managers.
-Significant issues are reported in writing but minor issues may be discussed with the relevant manager at the closing meeting.
+Significant issues are reported in writing.
 The reports include an opinion on the adequacy of controls in the area reviewed, make recommendations for improvement and specify the officer responsible for implementation.
 Opinions on individual assignments feed into the overall opinion given in the annual report.
 Recommendations are prioritised.